danchristian/soundoji/README.md

 ## Notes
 - Don’t start side projects that involve Unicode characters
-- I am not actually sure how people are actually leaving emoji comments. iOS and Android apps don’t have comment functionality.
+- I am not actually sure how people are leaving emoji comments. iOS and Android apps don’t have comment functionality.
 Neither does their Website on mobile.
-Was the average user savvy enough to input Emoji on desktop computers?
+Is the average user savvy enough to input Emoji on desktop computers?
 - Will my data increase with the release of the new Touch Bar?